GamesCrafters/GamesmanPuzzles/README.md

 python setup.py build_ext --inplace
 ```

-Run from the base directory of the repositiory
+Run from the base directory of the repository
 ```
 cd puzzlesolver/players
 python tui.py hanoi
 ```
-to play a puzzle of Towers of Hanoi
+to play a puzzle of Towers of Hanoi.

-### Web app
-The Web application requires two things:
-1. Desired Puzzles to be solved
-2. Server to be running

-#### Solving Puzzles
+## Solving Puzzles
 You can solve all the puzzles by running the following in the base project directory:
 ```
 python -m scripts.solve
 ```

-#### Serving Puzzles
+## Serving Puzzles

 Run from the base directory of the respository
 ```